oveddan/blog/content/posts/temporary-expert/sugar-systems/index.md

 ---
 title: 'Map of Systems Relating to Sugars'
 date: 2018-09-10T17:48:08-04:00
+draft: false
-tags: [""]
+tags: ["Research"]
-categories: [""]
 classes: ["The Temporary Expert"]
-draft: false
 featuredImageResource:
   src: "images/sugarsFeatured"
   fillPosition: "Center"
-description: "Mapping the system of the topic of Sugars for an "Energy Field Guide" - our first assignment for the Temporary Expert."
+description: "Mapping the system of the topic of Sugars for an \"Energy Field Guide\" - our first assignment for the Temporary Expert."

 ---

 ## Our first assignment